Romestead looks like a pixel style survival game, after 15 hours I now know: it is much more

 Per aspera ad astra aspera

-“Engaging” is also the key word here, as with every progress I make, Romestead presents me with new hurdles to overcome, constantly.
-No matter what I have achieved: the next step is already clear ahead of me.
+“Engaging” is actually the key word here, as with every progress I make, Romestead presents me with new hurdles to overcome, constantly.
+No matter what I have accomplished: the next step is already clearly in front of me.

-What may sound like an never-ending Sisyphean task to some, is the exact opposite for me – because Sisyphus is ultimately a Greek legend, not a Roman one.
+What may now sound like a never-ending Sisyphus task is quite the opposite for me – because Sisyphus is ultimately a Greek legend, not a Roman one.
 Sorry, that had to be said …